kafei7811/SFS__GBC/README.md

-# SFS-GBC: Supervised Feature Selection Guided by Granular-Ball Computing
+# Supervised Feature Selection Guided by Granular-Ball Computing: A Two-Stage Geometry-Driven Framework

 This repository contains the official implementation of **SFS-GBC**, a two-stage geometry-driven framework for supervised feature selection.